AlloDerm Hernia Patch Side Effects and Injuries

 Most of the serious AlloDerm problems reported stem from use of the device as a hernia mesh or during abdominal repair, because LifeCell recklessly marketed the product without properly evaluating the risk of side effects, or warning about the potential for serious injury if the AlloDerm patch is not “pre-stretched”.

-The AlloDerm hernia mesh lawyers at Saiontz & Kirk, P.A. are reviewing potential claims for individuals throughout the United States who experienced problems following AlloDerm hernia repair.
-Request a free consultation and claim evaluation.
+The AlloDerm hernia mesh lawyers at Saiontz & Kirk, P.A. are no longer reviewing new claims for individuals who experienced problems following AlloDerm hernia repair.
+This page is maintained for informational purposes only.

 ALLODERM PROBLEMS AS HERNIA MESH

 When AlloDerm is not “pre-stretched” or implanted under significant tension to remove laxity, the surface area of the graft can increase by 30-50%.
 This may cause the hernia patch to stretch, expand, thin out, pull, sag, loosen, spread or dissolve, resulting in: